uno36/SpacePort--space-traveler-s-hub-/README.md

 -	Thanks to the Microverse team for the great curriculum.
 -	Thanks to the Code Reviewer(s) for the insightly feedbacks.
--   I appreciate my project team members
+-  We appreciate our project team members
--	A great thanks to my coding partner(s), morning session team, and standup team for their contributions.
+-	A great thanks to my coding partner(s), morning session team,and standup team for their contributions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](License) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>